JodyBrzo/employeedirectory/README.md

 ![SAMPLE](public/mockup-home.png)
-React Table is populated witd the employee API that is being saved in state.
+React Table is populated with the employee API that is being saved in state.

 ![SAMPLE](public/mockup-sort.png)
 Click on any column header and click the blue sort indicator to sort any column ascending or descending.